libfuse/sshfs/README.rst

 ------------

 First, download the latest SSHFS release from https://github.com/libfuse/sshfs/releases.
-On Linux and BSD, you will also need to install libfuse_ 3.1.0 or newer.
-On macOS, you need OSXFUSE_ instead.
+You also need libfuse_ 3.1.0 or newer (or a similar library that provides a libfuse3 compatible interface for your operating system).
 Finally, you need the Glib_ library with development headers (which should be available from your operating system's package manager).

 To build and install, we recommend to use Meson_ (version 0.38 or newer) and Ninja_.
 After extracting the sshfs tarball, create a